malramsay64/phd-thesis/03_Dynamics/introduction.md

 has been shown to have the same temperature scaling as the structural relaxation time in both experimental [@Ediger2012] and computational [@Perera1999] systems.
+A rationalisation of this relationship can be to consider a force pushing on one part of the configuration, the structural relaxation time is indicative of the time the state takes to adjust to the applied force.
+In a liquid, applying force results in flow with the viscosity being a measure of the resistance to flow.

 This relationship between the shear viscosity and the structural relaxation allows us to rewrite the Stokes-Einstein-Debye relations as